On remote working and asynchronous communication with remote teams

 Shared office space + asynchronous communication = good for productivity, more job is done, fewer interruptions

-Working remotely + asynchronous communication = loss of human touch, increased sense of disconnection from the group, and the conversation gets more difficult because you are not aware of small social dynamics and emotional factors from your peers.
+Working in remote teams + asynchronous communication = loss of human touch, increased sense of disconnection from the group, and the conversation gets more difficult because you are not aware of small social dynamics and emotional factors from your peers.

 How to increase human touch and sense of belonging when working remotely

-The socialization that happens naturally in a physical environment does not occur while working in a virtual office.
+The socialization that happens naturally in a physical environment does not occur while working in a virtual office or with remote teams.
 Over time we have identified some practices and small rules that helped us build a distributed company while keeping a high sense of team and belonging.

 1. Virtual Coffees